TomSoderling/TomSoderling.github.io/_posts/2018-01-16-AppCenter-Automated-UI-tests-on-build.md

 ```

 Enjoy sitting back sipping lemonade while the machines do your bidding.

-Please hit me up on twitter if you have questions or feedback!
+Please feel free to contact me on twitter if you have questions or feedback!